Home

 Clearly, the only operative word was what it was: "Gay"!

-This was the historical turning point for ALL of us leading
+This was the historical turning point for ALL of us who were leading

 suppressed